realsimgearinc/stm32-dfu-bootloader/README.md

 with any arbitrary payloads.
 It features some minimal payload checking to ensure use apps are valid before booting them.

+This version has been modified to accomodate our (RealSimGear Inc's) products and the changes and new features are noted at the end.

 Features
 --------